 This one looked like they sold everything but the kitchen sink.

 The pharmacy?
-Oh, the design details!
+Oh, the colors!
 Where do I even begin?

 Outside this little shop was a display of baskets and wood-handled brushes.